Commonfnds/ATM/README.md

 Output: "Incorrect or insufficient funds"

+Tips:

-Tips: This program should be expandable to support 50s and 100s in future.
+This program should be expandable to support 50s and 100s in future.
 Please allow the program to support any currency denominations with little or no code change.

-public class ATM {
-   public void deposit(...) {
-   }

-   public void withdraw(...) {
-   }
-}

-Ensure the following
-* Use single class.
-Include a main method to so that program is runnable.
-* Use the java.util.Scanner to receive and process inputs.
-* Send the completed exercise as .java file.
-Cover all the boundary conditions.
-Exercise will also be evaluated for the coding style.